tuliogoncalves/scriptpage/README.md

 - in

-    multiple comparisons, must be the last clause
+    Multiple comparisons, must be the last clause.

         $field,in:$value1,$value2,$value3...

 - between